North East Counties 1

-Counties 1 Durham & Northumberland, formerly known as Durham/Northumberland 1 is an English amateur rugby union competition.
-The league consists of twelve clubs, and is the seventh tier of the English rugby union system, as one of the 16 regional leagues, though is the highest level of local rugby in the North East of England.
-The champions are automatically promoted to Regional 2 North, a division with a wider geographical area that also encompasses the Yorkshire region.
-The bottom two are relegated to Counties 2 Durham & Northumberland.
+North East Counties 1, formerly known as Counties 1 Durham & Northumberland and before that Durham/Northumberland 1 is an English amateur rugby union competition.
+The league consists of twelve clubs, and is in the seventh tier of the English rugby union system; it is one of the sixteen regional leagues in the country and the highest level of local rugby in North East England.
+The champions are promoted to Regional 2 North, a division with a wider geographical area that also encompasses the Yorkshire region.
+The last two clubs are relegated to Counties 2 Durham & Northumberland.

-Each season, two teams from the league are selected to take part in the RFU Intermediate Cup, a national competition for clubs in the seventh tier: one is affiliated with the Durham County RFU, the other is affiliated with the Northumberland RFU.
+Each season, two teams from the league are selected to take part in the RFU Intermediate Cup, a national competition for clubs in the seventh tier: one is affiliated with the Durham County RFU, and the other with the Northumberland RFU.

 Clubs

-Well known clubs have competed in Durham/Northumberland 1 throughout the league's history.
-Many of these clubs enjoyed successful histories, mainly during the amateur era of rugby.
-These include Gosforth RFC who in the '70s enjoyed great success, winning the John Player Cup in 1975/76 and 76/77; West Hartlepool who played in the Premiership in the 1990s; Northern who produced many international players; and Medicals, who have the rare distinction of having been the home club of two RFU Presidents.
+Well-known clubs have competed in Durham/Northumberland 1 throughout the league's history.
+Many of these clubs enjoyed success, mainly during the amateur era of rugby.
+These include Gosforth RFC who in the '70s enjoyed success, winning the John Player Cup in 1975–76 and 76–77; West Hartlepool who played in the Premiership in the 1990s; Northern who produced many international players; and Medicals, who have the rare distinction of having been the home club of two RFU Presidents.
 Clubs such as Alnwick RFC, Stockton RFC and Horden RFC have traditionally played in higher leagues and tend to finish towards the top of Durham/Northumberland 1.

+Format

+The champions are promoted to Regional 2 North.
+Teams are relegated to Counties 2 Durham & Northumberland; with the number of teams relegated depending on feedback following promotion and relegation in the leagues above.

+The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals, home and away.
+The results of the matches contribute points to the league as follows: